exadel-inc/compreface-javascript-sdk/webcam_demo/README.md

+# Webcam Demo

-In this part of docs we show how to use our detection service with webcamera. **NOTE:** we have chosen reactjs as it is today's one of the most popular UI library.
+In this documentation we show how to use our detection service with webcamera. **NOTE:** we have chosen reactjs as it is today's one of the most popular UI library.

 1. Clone our repository
 2. Enter to ```webcam_demo``` folder and install packages